A large and unexciting set of housing estates, plus a famous aerodrome (which is really in South Ruislip) and an award-winning new park

 In 1958 Moat Farm was replaced by a privately built estate, and several infilling projects further increased the housing density later in the 20th century with a series of closes.
 Belvue Park and the old village centre retain some rural elements, and the moated site of the manor house is a scheduled ancient monument.

-Tinted bright green on the map below, Northolt and Greenford country park is dominated by the four conical mounds of Northala Fields, which were made from 65,000 lorry loads of rubble from the original Wembley stadium and spoil from sites like the Westfield London shopping mall and Heathrow Terminal 5.
+Northolt and Greenford country park is dominated by the four conical mounds (visible but not labelled on the satellite map below) of Northala Fields, which were made from 65,000 lorry loads of rubble from the original Wembley stadium and spoil from sites like the Westfield London shopping mall and Heathrow Terminal 5.
 As well as providing a distinctive visual feature, the mounds shield the park from the noise (and sight) of the heavy traffic on the Western Avenue.
 To their south-west is a network of six interconnecting fishing lakes, a model boating lake and wildlife ponds, streams and wetlands.
 The park also has a purpose-built café.